 Scale from hard water can build-up inside water heaters insulating the temperature sensor inside the tank creating extra work to bring the temperature up to the set level.
 This reduces the life of your hot water heater and will likely require early replacement.
 Some other affects of these contaminants include corrosion and scaling inside pipes and major staining throughout the home’s showers, bathtubs, and sinks.
-For those using their well water for lawn irrigation, iron and manganese can cause major staining of walkways, siding and anyplace the water touches.
-See the link at http://h2ocare.com/lawn-irrigation/.
-Hydrogen Sulfide is evidenced typically by a rotten egg smell in water, however this may also be caused by high Manganese levels in the water as well.
-A water filtration specifically for this problem is effective in correcting this.
+For more information on hard water see hard water usgs.

 WHAT A WATER SOFTENER REMOVES

 A water softener effectively removes dissolved forms of iron & manganese and hardness minerals from the water.
 To remove particulate iron or manganese, water filtration utilizing a cartridge filter with proper micron rating will be effective.
-Depending on the situation, this could require a series of filters with different size micron ratings to handle heavier levels of different sized particles in the water.
 Selecting an appropriate micron rating and style of filter can be determined by a water treatment professional based on water test results and other symptoms.
-For more information on Iron and Manganese in water, see our published articles in Water Technology Magazine at the following link: http://h2ocare.com/publications/
+For more information on Iron and Manganese in water, see our published articles in Water Technology Magazine at the following link: https://h2ocare.com/publications/.